mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 - The user enters a search term in the search input box located at the top of the list.
 - The list is filtered to show objects whose name matches the search term.
   - If no results are found, the system displays a notice to indicate the lack of results and potential causes.
-- The search can be cleared by clearing the input box content or clicking on the `Clear Search` link displayed along the results summary.
+- Users can clear the search by clearing the input box content or clicking on the `Clear Search` link displayed along with the results summary.

 #### Scenario 4b: From the schema explorer view's sidebar